• On sale!

 In 2025 the required documentation added an Entry Summary Declaration / Safety and Security Declaration, requiring a risk analysis and contact details of an EU-based agent – while the former is easy (do not drop book on foot, beware of paper cuts) the latter is simply too expensive to comply with.
 In short, we are no longer able to post goods to the EU.

-The restrictions on posting to the EU and USA do not apply to other international destinations.
+The restrictions on posting to the EU and USA do not necessarily apply to other international destinations.
 However, if any customs or tax is applicable in your country, you are responsible for this on delivery (Wild Places cannot advise on local charges or laws).

 Definitions